Diseases and conditionsFEATURED

 • It reminds us that gonorrhea is still treatable — but also still dangerous if ignored or treated improperly.

-Universal availability of correct treatment could help prevent long-term complications, including infertility, pelvic inflammatory disease, or more severe problems if untreated or treated improperly.
+Universal availability of correct treatment could help prevent long-term complications.
+This includes infertility and pelvic inflammatory disease.
+More severe problems can occur if untreated or treated improperly.

 Summary